-In this contribution, two solutions are provided to address DMVR’s decoding latency issue.
+In this contribution, three solutions are provided to address DMVR’s decoding latency issue.
 In solution one, instead of using the refined MVs, it is proposed to use the original MVs (i.e., unrefined MVs) to predict the MVs of a DMVR CU’s spatial neighbors.
 Solution one removes the decoding latency of the DMVR.
 In solution two, it is proposed to use the unrefined MVs to predict the MVs of a DMVR CU’s neighboring CUs that are in the same coding tree unit (CTU).
 But, for the neighboring CUs that are not in the same CTU, the refined MVs are used as the predictor.
-This method allows independent decoding of multiple inter CUs inside one CTU, but not across different CTUs.
+Solution two allows independent decoding of multiple inter CUs inside one CTU, but not across different CTUs.
+In solution three, it is proposed to use the unrefined MVs of one DMVR CU to predict the MVs of its neighboring CU that is in the same CTU row.
+But, for the neighboring CUs that is from one different CTU row, the refined MVs are used for spatial MV prediction.
+The third solution allows parallel decoding of multiple inter CUs within the same CTU row while the decoding of the CUs on the top boundary of one CTU is still dependent on that of the top neighboring CTU.
 Additionally, for both solutions, the unrefined MVs are used for deblocking, and the refined MVs are temporal motion vector prediction.

 Experimental results show that compared to VTM-1.0 anchor, solution one provides average {Y, U, V} BD-rate savings of {1.41%, 1.45%, 1.47%} for the RA configuration with the encoding and decoding time of 112% and 130%.
 For solution two, the corresponding {Y, U, V} BD-rate savings are {1.71%, 1.67%, 1.73%} with the encoding and decoding time of 111% and 129%.
+For solution three, the corresponding {Y, U, V} BD-rate savings are {1.58%, 1.56%, 1.60%} with the encoding and decoding of 111% and 132%.